 Easter is a popular time for friends and families to get together, and brunch is a wonderful way to do that (and spoil yourself in the process).

 Below is a list of some of the region’s top places for Easter brunch buffets in Vancouver from a couple of years ago (when the coronavirus wasn’t a problem).
-2020 details were likely going to be similar, but not now that COVID-19 has forced all Vancouver restaurants to suspend dine-in services.
+2020 details were likely going to be similar, but not after COVID-19 forced all Vancouver restaurants to suspend dine-in services.
 Hopefully the list below will be similar to what’s possible in 2021.
 Cross your fingers!

 (Note: Venues, times, prices and other details are subject to change.
 See each restaurant’s website for exact information or confirm details when making your reservation.)

 Brunch Buffets by Canada Place & Coal Harbour